-A DSL will make a referral to Social Care Direct if it is believed that a pupil is suffering or is at risk of suffering significant harm - Level 4 on the Continuum of Need.
+A DSL will make a referral to Social Care MASH if it is believed that a pupil is suffering or is at risk of suffering significant harm - Level 4 on the Continuum of Need.
 In DSL absence anyone can make a referral.
-This is done in Wakefield with reference to the Continuum of Need (see link in appendix) and using the Signs of Safety approach and MARF Multi Agency Referral Form, sent securely.
+This is done in Wakefield with reference to the Continuum of Need (see link in appendix) and MARF Multi Agency Referral Form, sent securely.
 Social care should inform the DSL of the outcome within one working day.
 If this does not happen the DSL should follow this up in the following days and escalate if required.